What We Say Says Something About Us: Guarding hearts And Words

 Proverbs, the book to make people wise, says…

 Watch Over Your Heart With All Diligence, For From It Flows The Spring Of Life.
-Pro4:23
+Pro 4: 23

 In other words, we must watch what we put into our minds, what we feed our intellect, and what emotions we give license to.
 This is a constant and close watch!
-Because it will determine the course of our life!
+Because it will determine the course of our lives!

 Think of a tube of toothpaste.
 What comes out cannot go back in.
 Once our words from our hearts are out, they are out there for good!